A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Simulation results

 \subsection{Initial data with zero momentum}

-We run our method with the same (randomly generated but zero momentum) initial data suggested by Dritschel, Qi, and Marston (DQM)~\cite{dri}.
+We run our method with the same (randomly generated but zero momentum) initial data suggested by DQM, i.e.\ \citet{dri}.
 We use $N=501$, $[\cdot,\cdot]_N=[\cdot,\cdot]$, and a dimensionless time step of $h=0.1$.
-With these parameters, the simulation time at step $k$ in the original units of time is computed by the formula $t = k/13643$, as derived from the formula in \autoref{sub:real_time}.
+With these parameters, the simulation time $t_k$ at step $k$ in the original units of time is computed by the formula $t_k = k/13643$, (derived from the formula in \autoref{sub:real_time}).
 We simulate with both the IsoMP and the Heun time integration.
 For IsoMP, we use Newton-type iterations with a tolerance of $10^{-13}$.

 As already discussed in the introduction, the numerical results by DQM show that steady state is not reached, but rather four main vortex formations that move around the sphere, surrounded by smaller-scale vortices.
 Let us now compare with our results.
 The vorticity at various output times is displayed, using spherical coordinates, in \autoref{fig:sim_1_isoMP} for the two different time integrations methods (IsoMP and Heun).